DylanLaplaceMermoud/dylanlaplacemermoud.github.io/content/articles/_index.md

 description: "Research activities and outcomes."
 ---

 My work belongs to three overlapping fields: quantum information and algorithms, algebraic combinatorics, and mathematical economics.
-I participate in the [HQI initiative](https://www.hqi.fr/en/initiative/), from the french national quantum plan, which funds my postoc together with the [Fondation Mathématique Jacques Hadamard](https://fondation-hadamard.fr/en/).
+I participate in the [HQI initiative](https://www.hqi.fr/en/initiative/), from the French national quantum plan, which funds my postdoc together with the [Fondation Mathématique Jacques Hadamard](https://fondation-hadamard.fr/en/).
 Currently, I am working on
 - quantum walks for optimization,
 - binary high-order polynomial optimization,
 - interaction between high performance computing and quantum algorithms,
-- the structure and geomtry of balanced games,
+- the structure and geometry of balanced games,
 - the algebraic structures of polymatroids, deformed permutohedra, and the resonance arrangement.

 ## Supervision